ThatCoolCoder/foss-rcas/README.md

     - Stabilise various formats, create compatibility fields
         - Thing saying what version of content file is used?
         - Thing saying what game versions are supported?
+        - What does dev game do, does it just ignore compatibility and maybe show a warning
+            - don't tie it to editor but make the game know it's version:
+                - struct with major/minor/patch/subpatch + flags: (subpatch is used for rc number for instance)
+                    - dev
+                        - should this imply that it's based on the version numbering bits
+                        - or should this be totally wild since with branches we may have no idea what anything is based on
+                    - alpha
+                    - beta
+                    - release candidate (rc)
+                - make the struct a static somewhere.
+Possibly can have some python generating it if needed
     - make thumbnails for all the scenes, at the correct resolution
     - Create an EDF with retracts and flaps
     - Create a bushplane about 1.1-1.3kg size